lucas42/lucos_navbar/README.md

 ### Attributes to the navbar
 The navigation bar will function without any attributes.
 The following attributes can be added as optional:

-* `device` (deprecated) - set to "cast-receiver" to tweak the style so it suits big screens with lower resolution
 * `font` set to a valid `font-family` CSS value to apply to the title.
 If set, font size is automatically increased.
 * `text-colour` any valid CSS colour value for the text in the navbar.
 Defaults to white.
 * `bg-colour` any valid CSS colour value for the background of the navbar.
 Defaults to black.
 A gradient is applied on top of the given colour.